Plan

 Detailed implementation plans

 This grid displays a summary of the status of the individual implementation plans.
-Each plan provides a breakdown of all the work to be completed for the individual transaction types to deliver the approved requirements.
+Each plan provides a breakdown of all the work to complete for the individual transaction types to deliver the approved requirements.
 Each plan can be accessed by selecting the appropriate action in the Action panel.

 Project managers (Planners)

 You create your detailed implementation plans in much the same way as you created your high level Work Breakdown Structure.
-You select actions to be included in your implementation plan from the same predefined set of values associated with the type of transaction (sales orders, sales quotes, purchase orders, etc.) However, instead of assigning a completion date for the transaction type, you assign individual actions and timeframes to individual transaction lines.
+You select actions to include in your implementation plan from the same predefined set of values associated with the type of transaction such as sales orders, sales quotes, or purchase orders.
+However, instead of assigning a completion date for the transaction type, you assign individual actions and timeframes to individual transaction lines.

 Alternatively you can set a single action, actioner, and timeframe as the default for all displayed transaction lines for the selected transaction type.
 For example, if predefined, you could select the action "Return to supplier" for a single or all purchase order transactions.
 Another action could be to "Cancel" all sales order transactions or to "Disassemble" individual work order transactions.